api3dao/airnode/packages/airnode-examples/README.md

 ### 14. Deploy a requester

-At this point, you have a RRP contract deployed.
-You also either have a docker running locally or deployed on a cloud provider.
-Airnode is now listening on the events (requests to be made) of the RRP contract.
-All that is left now, is making a request to it.
+At this point, you have an RRP contract deployed.
+You will also either have Airnode running as a Docker container
+locally or deployed to a cloud provider.
+Airnode is now listening for events (requests to be made) from the RRP contract.
+Requests via the RRP contract originate from requester contracts and therefore a requester contract will need to be deployed in order to make an on-chain request to your Airnode instance.

-The first step is to deploy a requester contract.
-Run:
+To deploy a requester contract, run:

 ```sh
 yarn deploy-requester